 Right… Basically, the EU VAT guidelines for online courses are very similar to those of the SSUTA:

-- NOT TAXED: Any online courses that earn educational credit for the student toward some kind of degree.
+NOT SUBJECT TO DIGITAL TAX: Any online courses that earn educational credit for the student toward some kind of degree.

 In cases where VAT does apply, you must charge the VAT digital tax rate of the country where your customer lives.
 For full guidelines on how to handle EU taxes for your online course, check out our post on everything you need to know about VAT.